QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

     "moduleResolution": "node",
     "strict": true,
   },
-  "include": ["src"]
+  "include": ["packages"]
 }
 ```

 See [TypeScript's documentation](https://www.typescriptlang.org/tsconfig) to learn more about tsconfig.json configuration options.
-The thing we ned to mention here is the `"jsx": "react-jsx"` option.
+The thing we need to mention here is the `"jsx": "react-jsx"` option.
 In short, [`react-jsx` is a more-modern option compared to other such as old `react`](https://stackoverflow.com/a/73518971/14312712) and we will use this newer feature.
+In addition, `"include": ["packages"]` assumes we are building a [monorepo](https://qubitpi.github.io/monorepo.tools/), otherwise, it could just be `"include": ["src"]` instead

 ### (Testing) Jest {/*testing-jest*/}